DevExpress-Examples/common-maui-memory-leaks/README.md

 ## Find Memory Leaks

 You can use [.NET Meteor](https://marketplace.visualstudio.com/items?itemName=nromanov.dotnet-meteor) and [Heapview](https://github.com/1hub/dotnet-heapview) to profile your .NET MAUI application.
-For more details, see the following blog post: [.NET MAUI Memory Profiling - Identify and Fix Memory Leaks](https://community.devexpress.com/blogs/mobile/archive/2024/08/21/net-maui-memory-profiling-identify-and-fix-memory-leaks.aspx)
+For more information, please review the following blog post: [.NET MAUI Memory Profiling - Identify and Fix Memory Leaks](https://community.devexpress.com/blogs/mobile/archive/2024/08/21/net-maui-memory-profiling-identify-and-fix-memory-leaks.aspx)

-If you'd prefer, you can also watch a step-by-step tutorial video on YouTube: [link](https://www.youtube.com/channel/UCtOjyugQSbxjQGuimGVsLVg)
+If you'd prefer, you can watch a step-by-step tutorial video on YouTube: [link](https://www.youtube.com/channel/UCtOjyugQSbxjQGuimGVsLVg)

 ## Files to Review